harryyoud/spress-blog/content/posts/2016-12-29-building-lineageos.md

 ```

 ### Complicated way (the proper way)

+#### What's a manifest?
 Repo decides what repositories to download by looking through manifests.
 The main manifest (downloaded when we initialised repo) is present in `~/home/yourusername/android/system/.repo/manifest.xml` and contains loads of repos needed for building common Android files.
 You _could_ edit this file, but since this is updated when new things are added to Android, your changes would always be being overwritten.
 So the better option is to use _local manifests_.
 If you add your own `.xml` files in `~/home/yourusername/android/system/.repo/local_manifests/`, you can add and remove your own repos to the main list, without editing the main manifest.

+#### Organisation
-For instance, mine looks a little like this:
+For instance, my `local_manifests` folder looks a little like this:

 File              | What does it contain?
 ---               |:---